dannyYassine/DYEAlertMaker/README.md

 # One Statement Only

 You only need to call one function to instantiate the Alerts.
+All methods check if the system is iOS 7 or iOS 8 +, then it implements the correct UIAlertView/UIActionSheet or UIAlertController

     UIAlertController.alertWithTwoButtonWithStyle(.Alert, withTitle: "Alert", withMessage: "Message", firstButtonTitle: "Button1", firstHandler: { (done) -> Void in